simdutf/simdutf/README.md

 install it with brew using `brew install icu4c`.
 If you have ICU on your system but cmake cannot find it, you may need to provide cmake with a path to ICU, such as `ICU_ROOT=/usr/local/opt/icu4c cmake -B build`.

+You may also use a package manager.
+E.g.,  [we have a complete example using vcpkg](https://github.com/simdutf/simdutf-vcpkg).

 Single-header version
 ----------------------